-An important development in this area is the initiation of a programme by the IMR in the eighties to compile and update food composition data for use in the country.
+An important development in this area is the initiation of a programme by the IMR in the early eighties to compile and update food composition data for use in the country.
 As a result, nutrient analysis of foods has taken on a more systematic approach.
-Hence, whereas most earlier studies had analysed only a limited number of nutrients, current activities are aimed at producing complete nutrient data for the food table.
-An important consequence in this regard is that the analysis programme is a collaborative effort between the IMR, the Food Technology Division of MARDI, the Faculty of Food Science and Technology of UPM, and the Department of Food Science and Nutrition of UKM.
-Based on a preliminary food table published in 1982, systematic analysis of foods has been carried out and an update to the table has been published.
+Hence, whereas most earlier studies had analysed only a limited number of nutrients, recent activities are aimed at producing complete nutrient data for the food table.
+An important consequence in this regard is that the analysis programme is a collaborative effort between the IMR, the Food Technology Division of the Malaysian Agricultural Research and Development Institute (MARDI), the Faculty of Food Science and Technology of Universiti Pertanian Malaysia (UPM), and the Department of Food Science and Nutrition of Universiti Kebangsaan Malaysia (UKM).
+Based on a preliminary food table published in 1982, systematic analysis of foods has been carried out and an update to the table has been published in 1985.
+This inter-institutional team laboured on and recently completed the compilation of a more comprehensive table which includes nutrient composition for over 500 raw and processed foods, as well as 200 cooked foods (Tee et al., 1988).
+The IMR is currently undertaking further studies in this area, paying particular attention to groups of local foods for which information is lacking, nutrients which have not been sufficient attention, as well as studies on analytical methodologies.
+Effort will also be made to improve the management, storage and retrieval of the large number of data now available.
+Some of the on-going studies include determination of dietary fibre, available carbohydrates, and improved methodologies for analysis of carotenoids and vitamin A.

 Further improvement to the methods of nutrient analysis have been made in recent years.
 Although for most nutrients the techniques have remained essentially the same as those in the 70's, refinement to methodology, especially with regards to vitamin analysis are evident.
 In addition, there is more usage of instrumentation and semi-automation in the procedures.
-Some laboratories have also been able to make use of the much talked about HPLC, although data from the use of such instrument are still scarce.
-A discussion of the currently used methods for nutrient analysis of foods has been given by Tee (1986).
+Some laboratories have also been able to make use of the much talked about HPLC, although data from the use of such instrument are still scarce (Tee, 1990).

-5.2 Toxicants in Foods
+4.2 Toxicants in foods

 Studies into toxicants in foods is a relatively new area of research in the country.
 With the outbreak of Turkey 'X' disease in England in 1960, and the subsequent discovery of aflatoxin as the causative agent, investigators in the country also turned their attention towards this toxicant.
 Several reports on the chemical identification and analysis of aflatoxin in local foods were documented by Y.H.
 Chong and co-workers and G.F.J.
 Moir in the 60's.
 Reports on aflatoxin contamination of foods were few and far in between after that.
-However, in recent years, there appears to be renewed interest in the subject (Mat Isa and Tee, 1984, Tee and Siti M. Shahid, 1984), and research is expected to pick up again in the near future.
+However, in recent years, there appears to be renewed interest in the subject (Mat Isa and Tee, 1984; Tee and Siti Mizura, 1984), and research is expected to pick up again in the near future.